This article has been published in full length for the first time in German language in the BUSINESSART magazine in

 Climbing a volcano can be compared with a business venture.
 At home in Europe, as well as in an African country.
-The only difference probably is, that African volcanoes are usually somewhat hotter.
+The only difference probably is, those African volcanoes are usually somewhat hotter.

 Maybe that is the reason that applying well-known mountaineering tips can also be a help for business people.

 A good vulcano tour starts with checking out and preparing!

 1. Focus on the customer: Shaping instead of rigid planning

 As you have to prepare carefully for a difficult ascent on a volcano, you do so when expanding a business to another country.

 Normally, successful companies know quite well what they are able to do and which strengths they build on.
 And they know what problem they solve for their customers and which benefits they create.
 (What here sounds obvious, is actually sometimes not so easy to detect.)

 This leads to the very first questions in a newly selected African country: Who are our potential customers and do they have the same problems as the customers in our home market?
 Don’t take it for granted.
 If not, what is their central challenge?
 Can we nevertheless add value to them?

 Bad weather doesn’t exist, just inappropriate equipment!